martinnilsson93/epunfold/README.md

 ### Install

-Navigate to the `epunfold` folder.
-First, install the prerequisites given in `requirements.txt`.
+First, navigate to the `epunfold` folder.
+After installing the dependencies and building the extension, `main.py` should be ready to run.

+#### Install dependencies

+Install the dependencies given in `requirements.txt` with the following command.

 ```
 pip install -r requirements.txt
 ```

-Then, build the `homsearch` dependency using the makefile.
+#### Build extension

 ```
-make
+python3 setup.py build_ext --inplace
 ```

-The program, `main.py` should now be able to run using python 3.
+(Building the extension - `homsearch.homsearch_interface` - is only transitively required because of the `homsearch` submodule, which comprises a Cython extension.
+Unfortunately, building extensions may prove an extreme headache on some setups.
+It is therefore possible to skip this step, but still run the program, by disabling finding the homomorphic core of the resultant game, by passing `--skip-core` or `-c`.
+This typically results in prohibitively unwieldy games, but nonetheless finds the complete epistemic unfolding of the input game without having to compile anything.)

 ### Usage